 There are lots of things that can make a gardener grumpy, and all of them have happened to me.
 I’ve had cutworms eat my seedlings, blossom end rot ruin my tomatoes, and I’ve even had squirrels steal entire sunflowers.

 But the worst garden pests for me are snails and slugs.
-They’re everywhere, they seem to appear overnight, and they treat my garden like an all-you-can-eat buffet.
+They’re everywhere, they seem to appear overnight, and they treat my vegetable garden like an all-you-can-eat buffet.

 But first, let’s answer some common questions that will help us dispatch these invaders more effectively.